AAAAaBae/DeepCSS/README.md

 1. Identifiers such as ProjectName, PackageName, and ClassName MethodName are filtered by symbols and stop words.
 2. Features such as is_constructor, is_abstract, is_inner, and is_static are of bool type and are converted into binary values of 0 or 1.
 3. Missing and outlier values are deleted.
-The datasets are preprocessed after the above steps, which the pre-trained model can directly train to convert the text into word-vector.
+The datasets are preprocessed after the above steps, which the pre-trained model can directly train to convert the text into word-vector. <br>
 The processed datasets are available at the following URL[Severity_Datasets.zip]() <br>